BrettMeirhofer/DjangoGreenhouse/README.md

 # DjangoGreenhouse

-A Django server running on Sqlite which stores data from a remote greenhouse and displays it as a dashboard.
-Also keeps track of the status of plants within the greenhouse.
+A website for displaying information about a greenhouse.
+Build on Django/Sqlite.
+Data is gathered using a token API that a remote greenhouse controller with internet connection can post to.

 # URL
 https://brettm.pythonanywhere.com/